Skip to main content

 caution

-Callback functions must be implemented within the project that applies them, and passed as parameters when calling APPGUARD_INIT.
+The callback function must be implemented in your project and passed as a parameter when calling APPGUARD_INIT.

-Callback functions should be registered at the very beginning of the App's entry point.
-It is generally recommended to implement and register them in the AppDelegate source file.
+The callback function should be registered at the entry point of the app.
+It is generally recommended to implement and register the function in the AppDelegate source file.

 AppDelegate.m